Jaimeloeuf/yatbl/README.md

     - The other reason it needs to be an object is because we want to keep the key of the shorthand the same.
     - You can attach anything you like as a shorthand method, from custom data fields, to methods that wrap over the telegram API
     - Short hand creation methods recieve "update" object (exact update object from telegram API servers like [this](https://core.telegram.org/bots/api#update)) and "tapi" (same instance as the one the bot uses) to create your shorthand methods.
+    - Shorthand generator methods should be asynchronous and they should also not be blocking
+        - This is because update handlers are only called after all shorthand methods have been generated
+- Update handlers can be asynchronous, but are not recommended to
+    - This is because update handlers are awaited for and called one after the other
+    - So if one of the handlers take really long to complete, the overall response will take extra long.
+Thus it is recommended to keep your update handlers as synchronous functions that call async methods without any awaits and let them complete in the background.
+        - An example would be responding to a message using "tapi", where tapi is async.
+        - The update handler should be synchronous and call tapi without awaiting for it, letting tapi run off in the background.

 ## Development